jannfis/ansible-kubernetes-centos7/README.md

 - *k8s-worker*, which executes all system relevant tasks on each cluster worker node
 - *k8s-cluster*, which executes all Kubernetes cluster tasks (executes on the master node)

+It started out from the tutorial at https://www.digitalocean.com/community/tutorials/how-to-create-a-kubernetes-1-10-cluster-using-kubeadm-on-centos-7

 ## Features:
 All features are optional and can be toggled on/off depending on your requirements.